sabya-in/compiler-construction/README.md

 ###   Guide to implementaion ###

-We first analyze exactly how the int function works it's similar to our Void except the return rule which returns void and the function type.
+We first *analyze* exactly how the *int function works* it's similar to our *Void except* the *return* rule which returns void and the *function type*.

-We first introduce changes to the tokens add two tokens "Void" and "returnvoid" .
+We first introduce changes to the tokens and *add two tokens "Void" and "returnvoid"* .
 These form our lexical construct of the function.

-To handle our newly introduced tokens we add two seperate grammar rules to handle the two tokens till common rules for the statements (statement will be same for both void and int).
+To handle our newly introduced tokens we *add two seperate grammar rules* from *Function_declaration* and *merge them* to then *common rules for statements* (statement will be same for both void and int) to handle the two tokens.

-Once the grammar rules are handled we must tell our compiler what to do once they encounter "returnvoid" or "Void" that fits our grammar.
+Once the grammar rules are handled we must *tell our compiler what to do once they encounter "returnvoid" or "Void"* that fits our grammar.

-To do just that we make changes to codegen.cpp where we introduce seperate handler function one for Void and another for returnvoid (they are exactly similar to their int counterpart except what they do).
-The codegen creates the nodes which are to be passed to LLVM backend.
+To do just that we *make changes to codegen.cpp* where we *introduce seperate handler function one for Void and another for returnvoid* (they are exactly similar to their int counterpart except what they do).
+The *codegen creates the nodes which are to be passed to LLVM backend*.

-returnvoid recieves statement nodes but simply ignores them and return a nullpointer which is of void return type.
+*returnvoid* recieves statement nodes but simply *ignores* them and *return a nullpointer* which is of *void return type*.

-The Void function declaration uses the same base class or Node as int, but the difference is that we create a different function type.
+The *Void function* declaration uses the same base class or Node as int, but the difference is that *we create a different function type*.

-We can obtain a different void function type in same way as integer by using the LLVM api to get Void type (see: https://llvm.org/doxygen/classllvm_1_1Type.html#a6e20e76960d952de088354cbcd14c3ab , and also the course notes).
+We can *obtain a different void function* type in same way as integer by *using the LLVM api to get Void type* (see: https://llvm.org/doxygen/classllvm_1_1Type.html#a6e20e76960d952de088354cbcd14c3ab , and also the course notes).

 The format of my custom void implementaion in my compiler is :